Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 ## Use Case

 The second example asks Copilot to work with a famous problem that has been shown to be incomputable - the Busy Beaver problem[2].
 Before proceeding, be sure to study the Busy Beaver problem on Wikipedia (see the link in the references below).
 As noted in the article, the first few Busy Beavers are known.
 BB(0) = 0, BB(1) = 1, BB(2) = 4, BB(3) = 6, BB(4) = 13, BB(5) = 4098.
 In general, BB(n) is incomputable.
 What does that mean?
-It means that there is no algorithm that is able to compute BB(n) for any integer n.
+It means that is has been proven that there is no algorithm that is able to compute BB(n) for any arbitrary integer n.

 Note that BB(1) is actually a 2-state Turing machine.
 One of the states is the halt state and goes uncounted.